bLeYeNk/X1Coin/doc/external-signer.md

 ## Signer API

-In order to be compatible with Bitcoins Core any signer command should conform to the specification below.
+In order to be compatible with X1coin any signer command should conform to the specification below.
 This specification is subject to change.
 Ideally a BIP should propose a standard so that other wallets can also make use of it.

 Prerequisite knowledge:
 * [Output Descriptors](descriptors.md)
-* Partially Signed Bitcoins Transaction ([PSBT](psbt.md))
+* Partially Signed X1coin Transaction ([PSBT](psbt.md))

 ### `enumerate` (required)